Tazaf/ionicitude/README.md

 In order to correctly launch your AR Worlds, Ionicitude expects three things:

 1. You have a folder named `wikitude-worlds` in your app's `www` folder _(optionnal, see below)_
-2. Each of your AR World is contained in a single folder inside `wikitude-worlds`
+2. Each of your AR World is contained in a single folder inside `wikitude-worlds` _(name is as you like)_
 3. Each AR World folder contains at least an HTML file named `index.html`

-If you want to use another name than `wikitude-worlds` for your AR Worlds' root folder, you can do that by telling Ionicitude what folder you want to use by passing an object argument to `Ionicitude.init()` with at least a `worldsRootFolder` property:
+If you want to use another name than `wikitude-worlds` for your AR Worlds' root folder, you can do that by passing an object argument with at least a `worldsRootFolder` property when calling `Ionicitude.init()`:

 ```javascript
 Ionicitude.init({